gimmie/quickstart/facebook.md

 ## Installation

 You will need PHP web hosting that has SSL and developer knowledge for the installation.
 Here are the steps to install Facebook Reward App on your Fanpage.
+You can get free SSL certificate from https://www.startssl.com/ or free SSL hosting from https://www.heroku.com/

 - Get the fanpage reward app files from [Github](https://github.com/gimmie/facebook-reward-app)